postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 You can also access audit logs via the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a), allowing you to integrate Postman's audit logs with your security information and event management (SIEM) tools.

-Each audit log event contains the following attributes:
+Each audit log event has the following attributes:

 | <div style="width:100px">Name</div> | Description |
 | --- | --- |